ci-lab-cz/easydock/README.md

 ### Changelog

+**0.2.4**
+- close pool explicitly to solve issue with multiprocessing
+- replace subprocess calls with run
+- explicitly set types of command line arguments which a file paths (solve issue with relative paths)

 **0.2.3**
 - improve descriptions of examples on README
 - catch all exceptions in conversion of PDBQT to Mol